veryacademy/Python-Challenges/README.md

 This project welcomes contributions and suggestions.
 At present, we are not accepting any code contributions.
 Please visit our YouTube channel to make tutorial suggestions.

 ## Instructor
 Zander, the founder of Very Academy has over 20 years of development and educational lecturing experience.
-He is now focused on developing free technical courses and resources on a range of subjects.
+He is now focused on developing free technical tutorials and teaching resources on a range of subjects.

 ## License
 [MIT License](LICENSE)